 We are very proud to have trained and developed our very own ‘Digital Leaders’ at St Jude’s.
 These children received training from our colleagues at the Connected Learning Centre and are responsible for supporting staff and children in delivering excellent Computing sessions, by helping to set up and monitor equipment and working with children across the school in specific lessons.
 They have also created a wonderful ‘Online Safety’ video which you can find on our school website.

-In Reception and Key Stage 1, children are taught skills to use equipment and software confidently and purposefully to communicate and handle information, and to support their problem solving, recording and expressive skills.
+Computing skills are taught both discretely and cross-curricularly, supporting other areas of learning across the school.
+In Reception and Key Stage 1, children are taught to use equipment and software confidently and purposefully, to communicate and handle information and to support their problem solving, recording and expressive skills.

 If you have any concerns regarding e-safety please contact a member of our E-Safety Group: